havenstadrp/documentatie/docs/guide/onderwereld/overvallen/huis.md

 description: Doesn't look like anyone's home!
 Don't mind if I do
 ---

-# 🔫 qb-houserobbery
+# 🔫 houserobbery

 ## Introduction

 * Allows players to use a lockpick at specific coordinates within an in-game time range and enter a house where they can search cabinets, drawers, etc. for items!

 !!! warning
-    This resource relies on qb-lockpick and qb-skillbar for the mini games and qb-interior for the export to spawn the configured shell
+    This resource relies on lockpick and skillbar for the mini games and interior for the export to spawn the configured shell

 !!! info